 Documentary Filmmaker, Radio Producer, and Writer in Brooklyn, New York

-Alison is Co-Producer of the upcoming HBO documentary film "Mommy Dead and Dearest" and is currently working on another HBO doc about the Massachusetts criminal case against Michelle Carter.
+Alison is Co-Producer of the upcoming HBO documentary film "Mommy Dead and Dearest" and is currently working on her third film with that team, covering crime in the digital age.
 She is also the Associate Producer of "Oxide," a monthly program for 100.1 Radio Woodstock.